JGAguado/ElectroLab/docs/source/components.rst

     Top side view

 .. image:: images/components/Power_bottom.png
-    :height: 120px
     :align: right
+    :figwidth: 120px

     Bottom side view

-The |Product| is powered at 5V (volts).
-That is because the different components on board work with a standard 5 volts :term:`TTL` level.
+The |Product| is powered at 3.3V (volts).
+That is because the different components on board work with a standard 3.3V volts :term:`TTL` level.

-It is important to highlight that there is no power regulation, and therefore the input voltage has to be ~5V.
-In general, any USB powering device will offer this 5V, so it can be used without any issue.
+It is important to highlight that there is no power regulation, and therefore the input voltage has to be ~3.3V.
+In general, any USB powering device will offer this 3.3V, so it can be used without any issue.

 The power can be inputted in two different ways: through the USB connector or through the Auxiliary Interface.
 The selection of the power source is done with the switch.

 - The micro USB connector, placed in the upper left side of the board, can be directly plugged to any USB source, like a laptop, a charger or even a power-bank.
 - The Auxiliary Interface consists on the lateral black IDC-16 connector.
 This interface, apart from providing an auxiliary power source to the |Product|, remains as an expansion port for upcoming compatible boards.

-Once the board is powered, not only the Integrated Circuits (:term:`IC`) are being energized, but also the 5V bar gets its voltage with respect to the :term:`GND` bar.
-The 5V & :term:`GND` bar are separated by 3 rows of other pinheads.
+Once the board is powered, not only the Integrated Circuits (:term:`IC`) are being energized, but also the 3.3V bar gets its voltage with respect to the :term:`GND` bar.
+The 3.3V & :term:`GND` bar are separated by 3 rows of other pinheads.
 These headers are interconnected vertically, forming nodes of 4 points for those applications that requires multiple connections in one node.

 .. image:: images/components/BusBar_top.png
   :height: 120px